Chapter 4 Multiple Choice and Essay

 • 18.
 The usefulness of Mendeleev's periodic table was confirmed by

-A) the discovery of the nucleus.
+A) the discovery of elements with predicted properties.

 B) the discovery of subatomic particles.